Liu-group/AutoSolvate/docs/webJobParameters.rst

      - **Default Value**
      - **Valid Range**
    * - Solute
-     - The molecule or group of molecules of interest.
-The file path to solute xyz file is accepted.
+     - The molecule or group of molecules of interest.\nThe file path to solute xyz file is accepted.
      - str
      - ""
      - Not given